ThreeMammals/Ocelot/docs/features/delegatinghandlers.rst

 4. QoS DelegatingHandler if enabled (see QoS docs).
 5. The HttpClient sends the HttpRequestMessage.

+Access to HttpContext
+^^^^^^^^^^^^^^^^^^^^^

+If you need a HttpContext instance in your delegating handler, don't use HttpContextAccessor to obtain it (it will not contain all the information, for example, it will not contain authenticated user data or claims).
+Instead, implement IDelegatingHandlerWithHttpContext interface, then a valid HttpContext will appear as a property of the delegating handler class.

 Hopefully other people will find this feature useful!